A's lefty Manaea pitches no-hitter vs streaking Red Sox - WDEF

 Boston looked as if it had a hit with two outs in the sixth at the Oakland Coliseum.
 Andrew Benintendi hit a grounder to the right side, tried to dodge a tag by first baseman Matt Olson and was called safe.

-After the umpires conferred, Benintendi was ruled out for going wide of the baseline.
 Benintendi ran onto the grass in foul territory to get around Olson.
+The umpires then conferred and, without going to replay, ruled Benintendi was out for going wide of the baseline.

 “Do I agree with it?
 No,” Red Sox manager Alex Cora said.
 “It is what it is.”